-* These are approximate total job prices based on national average.
-Costs may vary depending on your region and home’s location, the roof’s slope and number of stories, overall complexity of the roof, the number of layers of the old shingles to be removed and disposed of, type of underlayment and accessories used, and any warranties or guarantees the contractor offers.
+* These are approximate total job prices based on the national average.
+Costs may vary depending on your region and home’s location, the roof’s slope and number of stories, overall complexity of the roof, the number of layers of old shingles to be removed and disposed of, type of underlayment and accessories used, and any workmanship warranties or guarantees the contractor offers.

 Having a roof over your head is a basic, essential need.
 Yet, when the time comes to have a new roof installed, a typical homeowner will either pay too much by going through the local home improvement store like Lowe’s or Home Depot, which by the way does not necessarily guarantee quality, or inadvertently, opt for a low quality roof by hiring a contractor with the lowest bid.